 3. WALLACE & GROMIT: THE CURSE OF THE WERE-RABBIT (2005) dirs.
 Steve Box & Nick Park

-Trust the Brits to figure out a way to pay homage to classic Hollywood horror movies and package that homage in such a way that children are going to find entertaining and funny while still packing in so much visual punnery and jokes aimed at the adults in the audience that the whole family can remain entertained.
+Trust the Brits to figure out a way to pay homage to classic Hollywood horror movies and package that homage in such a way that children are going to find entertaining and funny while still packing in so much visual punnery and gags aimed at the adults in the audience that the whole family can remain entertained.
 Of course for anyone who is familiar with the TV episodes of Wallace & Gromit this should come as no surprise as the series has made smart and humorous spoofs of classic cinema their calling card.
 Yet their feature-length outing manages to outdo all of that as the duo find themselves as pest exterminators tasked with solving the great mystery of a Were-Rabbit that is terrorizing a tiny British town thats in the midst of a gardening festival.
 It is such a loving tribute to classic horror that it is also perhaps the perfect way to introduce that genre to kids who may find themselves close to a century removed from the genre’s heyday.
 (2018 Update: Showed this to my four-year old and she was not terrified.
 Take from that what you will.)

 2. CORALINE (2009) dir.
 Henry Selick

-Of all the movies on this list, this is the one that I can guarantee is going to scare children, and that’s because it still manages to unsettle me.
-Coraline carries on in the grand tradition of telling fairy tales, but in the fashion of Grimm than anything out of the Disney canon.
+Of all the movies on this list, this is the one that I can guarantee is going to scare children, and that’s because it still manages to unsettle me as an adult.
+Coraline carries on in the grand tradition of telling fairy tales, but more in the fashion of Grimm’s fairy tales than anything out of the Disney canon.
 Based on the Neil Gaiman book, it tells the story of Coraline who has recently moved into a derelict triplex in Oregon and discovers a portal to a parallel world that has the veneer of perfection which draws her in, but hides a deep, dark, and terrifying secret within.
 Everything from the soundtrack to the exemplary stop-motion animation gives this movie an atmospheric chill and creates a storybook quality that is bound to keep at least one kid up at night, and maybe the adults as well.
 But as I have said many times, being frightened as a child is a severely underrated experience.

 1. IT’S THE GREAT PUMPKIN, CHARLIE BROWN (1966) dir.
 Bill Melendez

-Full disclosure: So far as I’ve come up with this list, there has not been a single movie that I would say my three-year old daughter is ready to see yet (we do have to fast forward the snow monster in Frozen because its too scary).
+Full disclosure: So far as I’ve come up with this list, there has not been a single movie that I would say my three-year old daughter is ready to see yet (we have to fast forward the snow monster in Frozen because it’s too scary).
 But I have absolutely no problem recommending wholeheartedly that the perfect piece of entertainment for the family to watch on Halloween is the classic It’s the Great Pumpkin, Charlie Brown.
-It is a gentle, comforting, and familiar reminder of everything that we love about Halloween, told with Charles Schultz’s typically insightful and warm humour.
-Until my children gets a little bit older, this will be my family tradition every October 31 and I will cherish it for as long as I can.
+It is a gentle, comforting, and nostalgic reminder of everything that we love about Halloween, told with Charles Schultz’s typically insightful and warm humour.
+Until my children gets a little bit older, sitting down with this movie will be my family tradition every October 31 and I will cherish it for as long as I can.